binnes/TechZoneAutomation/docs/plan.md

 The work will be split into 2 sections:

-1. Consumption - how to use TechZone Automation to create an OpenShift Cluster on different clouds then install and configure a defined set of software
+1. Consumption - how to use TechZone Accelerator Toolkit to create an OpenShift Cluster on different clouds then install and configure a defined set of software
-2. Contribute - how to contribute modules to TechZone Automation to extend the catalog of modules available to install.
+2. Contribute - how to contribute modules to TechZone Accelerator Toolkit to extend the catalog of modules available to install.
 This may include open source software, other commercial software offerings

 ## Consumption

-Before someone can contribute a module they need to understand how TechZone Automation works and how to use it to lay down a cluster and set of software.
+Before someone can contribute a module they need to understand how TechZone Accelerator Toolkit works and how to use it to lay down a cluster and set of software.
 The investigations in this section should:

 ### Setup

--   cover system setup to be able to use TechZone Automation on:
+-   cover system setup to be able to use TechZone Accelerator Toolkit on:
     -   MacOS (Intel)
     -   MacOS (Apple Silicon)
     -   Windows (10 and 11)